 Glutathione and Detox Markers on the OAT Test

-How To Improve Organic Acid Test Results
+How To Improve Your Organic Acids Test Results

 This is where it is important to assess the results as well as get a complete history of symptoms, diet, lifestyle and other factors to find out what the underlying cause of the imbalance is - rather than just taking a lot of supplements.

-If fatigue is a major issue then looking at the mitochondrial markers and neurotransmitter metabolites is going to be important too, while the imbalance may be caused by gut issues it is often helpful to get energy production working and clients feeling better as a priority.
+If fatigue is a major issue then looking at the mitochondrial markers and neurotransmitter metabolites is going to be important too, while the imbalance may be caused by gut issues it is often helpful to get energy metabolism working and clients feeling better as a priority.

-Lifestyle factors like diet, sleep and stress reduction is also important, supplements won’t replace a lack of sleep or a diet high in processed refined foods.
+Lifestyle factors like diet, sleep, and stress reduction is also important, supplements won’t replace a lack of sleep or a diet high in processed refined foods.
 Diet and lifestyle improvements should be the basis of any health program.

 Organic Acid Test Cost

-This does not replace doing a pathology test as this can still give valuable information, but for many people, the results come back “fine” and they are told everything is ok, even though they know something is wrong
+This does not replace doing a pathology test as this can still give valuable information, but for many people, the results come back “fine” and they are told everything is ok, even though they know something is wrong.

 If you have any questions about the Great Plains Lab Organic Acids Test review leave a comment below, or if you have any questions about ordering the OAT test contact us.